-Institute for Energy Technology was given a renewed licence for operating the facility until 30 April 2012 by a Royal Decree 25 April 2008.
+IFE was given a renewed licence for operating the facility until 30 April 2012 by a Royal Decree 25 April 2008.
+This licence has further been renewed for the operation of the facility till 28 April 2028, with the condition that the facility's SAR will be reviewed periodically every five years.